 By reliably providing for the needs and scale of both ODMs and end user customers, GaN Systems’ partners produce high yield, low defect runs that surpass the standards and exceed the application lifetime requirements required by both consumer and industrial applications.

 Systems with GaN power semiconductors are assumed to be more expensive than traditional silicon transistor power-related systems.
 While this might have been true in the past, it is no longer the case.

 In industries such as electric vehicles, consumer electronics, and data centers – the use of a GaN power semiconductor impacts the overall bill of materials cost by decreasing or completely eliminating the need system components such as heat sinks and fans, and significantly reducing the size of passive components like inductors and capacitors.

 Beyond the individual costs of a power semiconductor and the BoMs for individual products or systems – sits the even more important world of system-wide costs.
 The ability to impact these is where significant business benefit is leveraged.

 In data centers, where 40 percent of the annual operating expense is attributed to energy use, utilizing GaN devices can result in OPEX savings of more than $240 million, and incremental server/storage revenues of more than $1billion for a major Tier 1 datacenter operator.

 3. Market Leadership Risk

-A study reported by the Harvard Business Review cited companies that are identified as believing strongly in the benefits of adopting new technologies and that pursue “first-mover advantage” — are more likely to lead in both revenue growth and market position than their peers.
+A study reporter by the Harvard Business School cited companies that are identified as believing strongly in the benefits of adopting new technologies and that pursue “first-mover advantage” — are more likely to lead in both revenue growth and market position than their peers.

 At GaN Systems, we believe that true business competitiveness centers not only on delivering feature-rich products today, but also being able to design whole new classes of innovative power-efficient systems for the near future designed to drive new sources of revenues for our customers.